 Year Amount

-2017 \$12,730
+2018 \$6,000

-2018 1,900
+2021 8,000

-Total subordinated liabilities \$14,630
+Total subordinated liabilities \$14,000

-Of the total commitment, \$8.7 billion relates to Clearing Corp, and of the actual amount payable, \$5.0 billion relates to Clearing Corp.
-All subordinated liabilities of the Company have been approved by the Financial Industry Regulatory Authority ("FINRA"), Chicago Mercantile Exchange ("CME") and by the NFA, and therefore, qualify as capital in computing net capital under the SEC's Uniform Net Capital Rule ("Net Capital Rule").
+All subordinated liabilities of the Company have been approved by the Financial Industry Regulatory Authority ("FINRA") and the Chicago Mercantile Exchange ("CME"), and therefore, qualify as capital in computing net capital under the SEC's Uniform Net Capital Rule ("Net Capital Rule").
 The subordinated debt obligations may only be repaid if the Company is in compliance with the applicable terms of the Net Capital Rule.

-The subordinated liabilities bear interest at a rate based upon LIBOR.
+The subordinated liabilities bear interest at a spread of 104-148 basis points over one-month LIBOR.